xbeat/Machine-Learning/README.md

 Principal Component Analysis relies on fundamental linear algebra concepts to transform data.
 The core mathematical foundation involves computing the covariance matrix, eigenvalues, and eigenvectors to identify directions of maximum variance in the dataset.

+## Understanding and Mitigating Data Drift in ML

+Understanding Data Drift Fundamentals

+Data drift occurs when statistical properties of input features change over time in production environments compared to training data.
+This fundamental concept is crucial for maintaining model performance and requires continuous monitoring of feature distributions and model predictions.

 ## Basics of LangChain's LangGraph

 Introduction to LangGraph Core Components